Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 for you to preserve fruit and fruit juices, and the inversion method is

 the easiest canning method that you can use.
 It also has the most

 This technique for canning jelly, jam and preserves is really quite simple.

-Fill the canning jars with the hot jelly or jam mixture (prepared per the recipe), and putting the lids and rings on tightly.
+Fill the canning jars with the hot jelly or jam mixture (prepared per the recipe), and put the lids and rings on tightly.

 Turn the jars upside down on your counter on an old towel or cloth, and leave them for 5-6 minutes.

-The heat from the jelly inside the jars create a vacuum while cooling down which causes the jars to seal.
+The heat from the jelly inside the jars causes the air inside the jar to expand then creates a vacuum while cooling down.
+This causes the jars to seal.

 Always label the jars to identify what's in them, and when it was made.
-You'd be amazed how much alike concord grape jelly and blackberry jelly look.
-This is true of many jellies and jams.
+You'd be amazed how much alike concord grape jelly, blackberry jelly, or plum jam look in the jar.
+Same goes for strawberry jelly and red raspberry jelly This is true of many jellies and jams.

-When you buy a box of pectin (and you must to make jelly!), you will find that there is a paper inside that has recipes for making jelly, jam and preserves of many types.
+When you buy a box of pectin (and you almost HAVE to in order to make jelly!), you will find that there is a paper inside that has recipes for making jelly, jam and preserves of many types.
 I have found this to be true of all the major brands.